luau-lang/luau/rfcs/syntax-static-imports.md

 !import type "foo/bar/baz"
 !import not_baz = type "foo/bar/baz"
 ```

-This allows type information to be fetched from a module without introducing cyclic dependencies at runtime.

 There is currently no exactly equivalent code snippet for this.
 The closest is ['type smuggling' as presented by Anaminus](https://twitter.com/Anaminus/status/1585287008661938180), which does not work with exported types: